Pseudo-Marginal Hamiltonian Monte Carlo: Introduction

 Two standard approaches to perform MCMC\ in these scenarios are: \begin{enumerate}[leftmargin=1em] \item Implement standard MCMC\ algorithms to sample from the joint distribution of the parameters and auxiliary variables; e.g. in the latent variable context we would target $p\left(\left.\theta,x_{1:T}\right\vert y_{1:T}\right)\propto p\left(\theta\right){\textstyle \prod\nolimits _{k=1}^{T}}\,f_{\theta}(x_{k})g_{\theta}(y_{k}\mid x_{k})$ and in the ABC\ context $p(\theta,v\mid y)\propto p\left(\theta\right)\lambda\left(v\right)K\left(\left.y\right\vert \gamma\left(\theta,v\right)\right)$.
 Gibbs type approaches sampling alternately the parameters and the auxiliary variables can converge very slowly if these variables are strongly correlated under the target \citep[Section 2.3]{andrieudoucetholenstein2010}.
-Hamiltonian Monte Carlo (HMC) methods allow to update efficiently both set of variables jointly \citep{duane1987}.
-However, they are typically unable to explore multimodal targets \citep[Section 5.5.7]{Neal2011}. \item Use a pseudo-marginal MH algorithm which replace the intractable likelihood term by a non-negative unbiased estimate of the true likelihood; see \citep{andrieudoucetholenstein2010,andrieu2009pseudo,beaumont2003estimation,fluryshephard2011,linliuSloan2000}.
+Hamiltonian Monte Carlo (HMC) methods \citep{duane1987} offer a possible remedy, but can also struggle in cases where there are strong dependencies between variables, or when the joint posterior is multimodal \citep[Section 5.5.7]{Neal2011}. \item Use a pseudo-marginal MH algorithm which replace the intractable likelihood term by a non-negative unbiased estimate of the true likelihood; see \citep{andrieudoucetholenstein2010,andrieu2009pseudo,beaumont2003estimation,fluryshephard2011,linliuSloan2000}.
 For example, in the ABC context the pseudo-marginal MH algorithm is a MH algorithm targeting $p(\theta,v\mid y)$ using a proposal distribution $q\left(\theta,\theta^{\prime}\right)\lambda\left(v^{\prime}\right)$.
-As for any MH\ algorithm, it can be difficult to select the proposal $q\left(\theta,\theta^{\prime}\right)$ when $\Theta$ is high-dimensional. \end{enumerate} In many scenarios, the marginal posterior (\ref{eq:posterior}) will have a ``nicer'' structure than the joint posterior of the parameters and auxiliary variables which often exhibit complex patterns of dependence and multimodality.
+As for any MH\ algorithm, it can be difficult to select a proposal $q\left(\theta,\theta^{\prime}\right)$ which results in an efficient sampler when $\Theta$ is high-dimensional. \end{enumerate} In many scenarios, the marginal posterior (\ref{eq:posterior}) will have a ``nicer'' structure than the joint posterior of the parameters and auxiliary variables which often exhibit complex patterns of dependence and multimodality.
 For example, discrete choice models are a widely popular class of models in health economics, e-commerce, marketing and social sciences used to analyze choices made by consumers/individuals/businesses \citep{Train2009}.
 When the population is heterogeneous, such models can be represented as (\ref{eq:independentlatentvariablemodels}) where $f_{\theta}(\cdot)$ is a mixture distribution, the number of components representing the number of latent classes; see e.g. \citep{burda2008}.
 In this context, the paucity of data typically available for each individual is such that the joint posterior $p(\theta,x_{1:T}\mid y_{1:T})=p(\theta\mid y_{1:T}){\textstyle \prod\nolimits _{k=1}^{T}}p(x_{k}\mid y_{k},\theta)$ will be highly multimodal while the marginal $p(\theta\mid y_{1:T})$ will only have symmetric well-separated modes for $T$ large enough, or one mode if constraints on the mixture parameters are introduced.
 Such problems also arise in biostatistics \citep{komarek2008}.
 In these scenarios, current MCMC methods will be inefficient.
-In this article, we propose a novel HMC\ scheme, termed pseudo-marginal HMC, which mimicks the HMC\ algorithm targeting the posterior (\ref{eq:posterior}) while integrating out numerically the auxiliary variables.
+In this article, we propose a novel HMC\ scheme, termed pseudo-marginal HMC, which mimics the HMC\ algorithm targeting the marginal posterior (\ref{eq:posterior}) while integrating out numerically the auxiliary variables.
 The method is a so called \emph{exact approximation} in the sense that its limiting distribution (marginally in $\theta$) is precisely $\pi(\theta)$.
-Previous approaches to this problem either do not preserve the invariant distribution of interest \cite{welling2015} or relies on an approximation of the gradient obtained by fitting an exponential family model in a Reproducing Kernel Hilbert space \cite{Strathmann2015} which requires selecting an appropriate kernel.